UltraEngine/Documentation/LUA_LoadTexture.md

 | **flags** | LoadFlags parameter to use |

 ### Remarks
-Any of the values below may be combined in the flags paramter:
+Any of the values below may be combined in the flags parameter:

 | Name | Description |
 | ------ | ------ |
 | **LOAD_DEFAULT** | Default load flags. |